 1. Launch WebSite Auditor and create or open your project.

 2. Switch to the Pages module and go to the Popularity in social media tab.
-Here, you'll find social share counts for every page of your site, including Facebook shares, Google +1s, LinkedIn shares, Pinterest pins, and more.
+Here, you'll find social share counts for every page of your site, including Facebook shares, Pinterest bookmarks, and more.

 See which of your pages do best on social.
 This data can be incredibly helpful for picking your primary landing pages — the ones with more social signals stand a higher chance of climbing up in Bing and Yahoo fast.